espnet/espnet/egs2/librispeech/ssl1/README.md

 We would like to thank Wei-Ning Hsu(Facebook) and Abdelrahman Mohamed(Facebook) for their work on Hubert and valuable information/kind help of this implementation.

+We would also like to thank Zhaoheng Ni @nateanl (Meta) for his substantial support in using Torchaudio HuBERT implementaion and in reproducing the similar results as in Torchaudio.